 RMIT University is a public-sector organisation under Victorian law and stands on Aboriginal Country of the Kulin Nation.
-RMIT recognises and acknowledges the laws of Bundjil, the Kulin Nation’s ancestral creator and leader, who travels as an eagle hawk.
-These laws help all RMIT staff to respectfully and lawfully work, live and study on Aboriginal Country.
+RMIT recognises and acknowledges the Bundjil Statement that helps all RMIT staff to respectfully work, live and study on Aboriginal Country.

 RMIT is required to comply with the Privacy and Data Protection Act 2014 (Vic) and Health Records Act 2001 (Vic) in respect to the handling of personal, sensitive and health information.
 RMIT controlled entities in Australia are also required to comply with the Privacy Act 1988 (Cth) and will comply with the Victorian laws when handling personal, sensitive and health information.
 This policy is modelled on Australian and international privacy requirements, recognising that extra-territorial privacy obligations extend to RMIT’s global activities and operations, including RMIT Europe and RMIT Vietnam.